ooniwatori/mailbox-management-system/README.md

 # mailbox-management-system
-A client-server application for mailbox management
+A Two-tier Architecture client-server application for mailbox management